fegoulart/advancedSwift/AdvancedSwift.playground/Sources/Chapters/4Functions.md

 IF MULTIPLE THREADS ACCESS A LAZY PROPERTY AT THE SAME TIME BEFORE THE VALUE HAS BEEN COMPUTED, IT'S POSSIBLE THE COMPUTATION COULD BE PERFORMED MORE THAN ONCE, ALONG WITH ANY SIDE-EFFECTS THE COMPUTATION MAY HAVE.

 ## SUBSCRIPTS

+It's like a hybrid of functions and computed properties, with their own special syntax

+### It is like functions

+* Take arguments as functions
+* We can overload them by providing multiple variants with different types. ex:

+let fibs = [0, 1, 1, 2, 3, 5]
+let first = fibs[0] // 0
+fibs[1..<3] // [1,1]

+### It is like computed properties

+* Can be read-only (using get) or read-write (using get set) like computed properties

+### Custom subscripts

+Add subscripting to our own type
+Extend existing types with new subscripts

+ex: the caller can pass zero or more comma-separated values of the specified type (collection index) parameters are available inside the function as an array

+extension Collection {
+    subscript(indices indexList:Index...) -> [Element] { // Three dots is a variadic parameter
+        var result: [Element] = []
+        for index in indexList {
+            result.append(self[index])
+        }
+        return result
+    }
+}

+Array("abcdefghijklmnopqrstuvwxyz")[indices: 7,4,11,11,14] // ["h", "e", "l", "l", "o"]

+### Advanced subscripts

+Subscripts aren't limited to a single parameter Dictionary is a subscript that takes more than one parameter

+Subscripts can also be generic in their parameters or their return type

+Consider a heterogeneus dictionary of type [String: Any]

+var japan: [String: Any]: [
+    "name": "Japan",
+    "capital": "Tokyo",
+    "population": 126_440_000,
+    "coordinates": [
+        "latitude": 35.0,
+        "longitude": 139.0
+    ]
+]

+it isn't easy to mutate a nested value

+japan["coordinates"]?["latitude"] = 36.0 // ERROR: Type 'Any' has no subscript members

+(japan["coordinate"] as?
+[String: Double])?["latitude"] = 36.0 // ERROR: Cannot assign to immutable expression

+You can mutate a variable through a typecast
+You would have to store the nested dictionary in a local variable first, then mutate that variable and then assign the local variable back to the top-level key

+Dictionary extension with generic subscript that takes the desired type as a second parameter and attempst the cast inside the subscript implementation

+extension Dictionary {
+    subscript<Result>(key: Key, as type: Result.Type) -> Result? {
+        get {
+            return self[key] as?
+Result
+        }
+        set {
+            // Delete existing value if caller passed nil guard let value = newValue else {
+                self[key] = nil
+                return
+            }
+            // ignore if types don't match
+            guard let value2 = value as?
+Value else {
+                return
+            }
+            self[key] = value2
+        }
+    }
+}

+japan["coordinates", as: [String:Double].self]?["latitude"] = 36.0
+japan["coordinates"] // Optional(["latitude": 36.0, "longitude": 139.0])

+it's nice that generic subscripts make this possible, but you'll notice the final syntax is quite ugly.

+Swift is not well suited for working on heterogeneous collections like this dictionary.

+In most cases, it's better to define a custom struct type and conform it to Codable for converting value to and from transfer formats

+## Key Paths

+Key path is an uninvoked reference to a property Analog to an unapplied method reference

+Previously it wasn't possible to refer to a type's property (String.count, String.uppercased)

+Key path expression start with a backslash: \String.count

+The backslash is necessary to distinguish a key path from a type property of the same name that may exist

+Type inference works with key path: /.count

+Key paths and function types references are so closely related but Swift has different syntaxes for them.

+Key path describes a path through a value hierarchy starting at root value.

+struct Address {
+    var street: String
+    var city: String
+    var zipCode: Int
+}

+struct Person {
+    let name: String // immutable so keyPath is not Writable var address: Address
+}

+let streeKeyPath = \Person.address.street // Swift.WritableKeyPath<Person, Swift.String>
+let nameKeyPath = \Person.name // Swift.KeyPath<Person, Swift.String>

+Key paths can be composed of any combination of stored and computed properties, along with optional chaining operators.

+let simpsonResidence = Address(street: "1094 Evergreen Terrace", city: "Springfield", zipCode: 97475)
+var lisa = Person(name: "Lisa Simpson", address: simpsonResidence) lisa[keyPath: nameKeyPath] // Lisa Simpson
+lisa[keyPath: streetKeyPath] = "742 Evergreen Terrace"

+lisa[keyPath: name] = "Bart" // Error - Immutable

+Key paths can descript subscripts too (not only properties):

+var bart = Person(name: "Bart Simpson", address: simpsonResidence) let people = [lisa, bart] people[keyPath: \.[1].name] // Bart Simpson

+### Key Paths modeled with functions

+Key path that map a base type Root to a property of type Value is very similar to a function of type (Root) -> Value or for writable key paths, a pair of functions for both getting and setting a value.

+Key paths are values - that is the major benefit they have over functions.

+You can test them for equality and use them as dictionary keys (they conform to hashable) and you can be sure that a key path is stateless, unlike fucntions, which might capture mutable state.

+Key paths are composable by appending one key path to another.
+Notice that the types must match: if you start with a key path from A to B, the key path you append must have a root type of B, and the resulting key path will then map from A to the appended key path's value type, say C:

+// KeyPath<Person, String> + KeyPath<String, Int> = KeyPath<Person, Int>
+let nameCountKeyPath = nameKeyPath.appending(path: \.count)
+// Swift.KeyPath<Person, Swift.Int>

+Rewriting sort descriptoes from earlier in this chapter to use key paths instead of functions:

+typealias SortDescriptor<Root> = (Root, Root) -> Bool

+func sortDescriptor<Root, Value>(key: @escaping (Root) -> Value) -> SortDescriptor<Root> where Value: Comparable {
+    return { key($0) < key($1) }
+}